paradicms/paradicms.github.io/docs/tutorials/google-sheets-ssg.md

 [Follow the recipe](../recipes/edit-github-ssg-workflow) to edit the GitHub Actions workflow configuration.

-In the editor, change the "spreadsheet" value to the URL of your spreadsheet.
+In the editor, change the `spreadsheet` value to the URL of your spreadsheet.

 ![Screenshot of setting the spreadsheet URL in the GitHub Actions workflow](img/google-sheets-ssg/github-workflow-set-spreadsheet.png)